Richard S. Ruback

-Richard S. Ruback is an American economist currently the Willard Prescott Smith Professor of Corporate Finance at the Harvard Business School.
+Richard S. Ruback is an American economist, academic, and author and is currently the Willard Prescott Smith Professor of Corporate Finance at the Harvard Business School.
 He previously taught at the MIT Sloan School of Management.
-He earned his PhD from the University of Rochester.
+He earned his PhD from the University of Rochester, where he has been on the faculty since the late Technology Sloan School of Management.
+He is recognized for his academic research on corporate-control transactions, leveraged buyouts, valuation methods, and financial strategy and has contributed extensively to finance scholarship and business in the United States.